Martin1982/live-broadcast-bundle/README.md

 - publish_actions
 - Live-Video API

-### Step 2: Edit your `app/config/config.yml` with the following configuration:
+Edit your `app/config/config.yml` with the following configuration:

     live_broadcast:
         facebook:
             application_id: YourFacebookAppId
             application_secret: YourFacebookAppSecret

-### Step 3 (Sonata users only): Sonata config update
-Add the Sonata block to your blocks config:
+When using Sonata Admin; add the Sonata block to your blocks config:

     sonata_block:
         blocks: